MicrosoftDocs/architecture-center/docs/example-scenario/iot/smart-places-content.md

 #### Enterprise applications

-- [Dynamics 365][Dynamics 365] is a portfolio of applications for managing financials, commerce, customer relations, and other business operation areas.
+- [Dynamics 365][Dynamics 365] is a portfolio of applications for managing business operations.

 - [Microsoft Teams][Microsoft Teams] provides services for meeting, messaging, calling, and collaborating.